 The Ayurveda Doctor

-Since Ayurveda is a holistic science, it treats the body, mind and spirit in equal terms, as they are intertwined and when the doshas are balanced, you are deemed to be in GOOD HEALTH.
+Since Ayurveda is a holistic science, it treats the body, mind, and spirit on equal terms, as they are intertwined and when the doshas are balanced, you are deemed to be in GOOD HEALTH.

 In the below information you will learn about